 Humidity, loss of moisture and excessive styling are some of the factors that contribute to frizzy hair.
 According to Dr. Aravind, some of the ingredients that can help curb frizzy flyaways are, “Coconut oil is best suited for frizzy, damaged, dull hair.
 It also works well as a pre-styling product to protect from the frizzing effect of heat.
 Keratin is another ingredient that prevents chemical and environmental damage, so frizzy and damaged hair can be treated with keratin.”

-7. How to apply hair serum for best results
+Tips on how to apply hair serum for best results

 Hair serum mistakes to avoid

 Some of the application mistakes you need to avoid while using a hair serum are:

-1) Applying the serum to the scalp
+1. Avoid applying the serum to the scalp

 This is not required and not recommended.
 Hair serums are made of silicone and form a layer on your scalp which can lead to dandruff and flaking.

-2) Applying on unwashed hair
+2. Don't use it on unwashed hair

 This can reduce the potency of the formula as the dirt and oil buildup will stop the powerful ingredients from penetrating the hair shaft.

-3) Applying too much of the product
+3. Avoid too much of the product

 This makes your hair too oily and greasy, creating issues while styling.

 This is not required unless you have unmanageable, frizzy hair.
 Even then, curly-haired girls usually apply serum once every 3 days.

 FAQs about hair serum for women

 1) Do hair serums have any side effects?